RakhithJK/BishopFox-sliver-wiki/Armory.md

 You remove packages installed from the `armory` using the `aliases rm` and `extensions rm` commands depending on if the package is an alias or an extension.
 You can list installed aliases and extensions by running `aliases` and `extensions` respectfully.

-Alias and extension files are stored in `~/.sliver-client/` by default if you want to manually remove a file simply delete its corresponding directory and restart the client.
+Installed alias and extension files are stored in `~/.sliver-client/` by default if you want to manually remove a file simply delete its corresponding directory and restart the client.

 ## Private Armories